singhritesh85/DevOps-Project-2tier-App-Deployment/Project-1/README.md

 <br><br/>
 **In Industry you will not get the chance to create Jenkins Master Server on a daily basis however you will frequently get the chance to create Jenkins Slave.**
 <br><br/>
-First of all launch two EC2 Instances
+First of all launch four EC2 Instances, two EC2 Instances with t3.micro instance type (Jenkins Master and Jenkins Slave, here to save cost I am launching Jenkins Master with t3.micro) and two EC2 Instances with t3.medium (For SonarQube and Nexus).